 $ sudo apt-get install git-all

-You can check if the installation was successful by typing following command in a shell:
+You can check how successful the installation was by typing the following command into the shell:

 $ git --version